doychi/doychi.github.io/_posts/2016-02-27-debian-vms.md

 ## Install the VM in VirtualBox

+1. Follow the installation process for importing a VirtualBox appliance.
+1. Set your correct timezone and locale, by running the following commands:
+{%highlight bash}
+sudo dpkg-reconfigure locales
+sudo dpkg-reconfigure tzdate
+{% endhighlight %}

 ## Remove Unwanted Packages

 A few useful links for cleaing up unnesecary packages are: